 Nine World Titles for John Surtees, a symbol of passion and success in terms of motor sports competitions.
-An all round racing driver, able to win seven World Titles on two wheels and another two in Formula One.
+An all round racing driver, able to win seven World Titles on two wheels and another two in Formula 1.

 Until today no other driver was able to repeat his success in the Englishman’s unique style.
 Enthusiasm, passion, rigour, a detailed analysis of the race tracks and of his adversaries transformed Surtees’ long career into a continuous success in every class and on all kinds of tracks.
 Born in 1934 with an inherited passion for motorbikes, as a young man he dedicated himself to two wheels, debuting and winning his first official race in 1951 in the Excelsior B14 class 500.